FooBarShebang/pos/Docs/User_Documentation/UD005_pos.utils.loggers_Reference.md

 1. Obtain the current logging level of the handler to be suppressed and remember it
 2. Set the corresponding handler at the highest level, i.e. to no output
-3. Do some stuf, where the logging is to be suppressed
+3. Do some stuff, where the logging is to be suppressed
 4. Restore the corresponding handler to the previously remembered logging level

 The added functionality of the dynamic disabling / (re-) enabling of the logger output simply eliminates the necessity of obtaining, remembering and restoration of the handler's logging level, thus reducing the task to two instance methods without parameters.